How to Write Good Content for Blogs, Ebooks and Websites

 It should be about sharing information to solve certain problems rather than making statements about how great the product is.

 The above suggestions would go a long way in producing content that is engaging and interesting and easy to read.

 Holistic View of the Content

 Once the style and content have been worked out, the next step is to decide what formats you will use to get the message out there.
-Would you like to publish it through ebooks, white papers, photos, blogs, video, podcasts, emails, newsletters, etc?
+Would you like to publish it through ebooks, photos, blogs, video, podcasts, emails, newsletters, etc?
 The answer should be 'Yes' to all.

 The reason for considering most of the formats while creating content is important.
 It requires a shift in thinking.
 Traditionally companies are used to a one-off advertising campaign for a limited period of time.
 However, we have to now think long-term and plan to create constant flow of content.
 For example, the material of an ebook can be broken down into smaller formats such as a blog post, podcasts, or even as separate website content in a different section.
 The method can be reversed as well.
 Smaller content pieces like blogs, articles, podcasts, webinars can be published as an ebook or white paper providing all the information in one go for convenience.

 The Elements of Style - by William Strunk Jr and E.B.
 White